alexwlchan/alexwlchan.net/src/_drafts/netlify-redirects.md

 tags:
   - netlify
   - ruby
+  - blogging about blogging
 ---
 I've changed the URL design on this website a couple of times.
-The current design seems to be working fairly well, but I made some dubious decisions when I started out that really didn't scale.
+The current structure seems to be working fairly well, but I made some dubious decisions when I started out that really didn't scale.
 (Like having a single folder for all of my `/images/` -- of which there are now over 1600.
 I've divided it into per-year folders to make it easier to manage.)

-To [prevent link rot][link_rot], I always create redirects so that the old URLs keep working.
+I always create redirects when I change my URLs, so all the old URLs keep working.
+This [avoids link rot][link_rot], and I think it's generally a nice thing to do.

 Because the site is currently hosted on Netlify, I use their [redirect rules] to manage my redirects.
 In particular, I have a plain text file [called `_redirects`][_redirects] in the publish directory of my site.
 I write one redirection per line, with the old path followed by the new path.
-I can write comments by starting the line with a `#`, and leave empty lines to keep it readable.
+I can write comments by starting a line with `#`, and leave empty lines to make clear gaps between different types of redirect.

 Here are a few examples from my `_redirects` file: